 T1 T2 T3

-1997 В C D

 1998 A В C

-1999 D Α B
+1999 D Α В

-2000 С D A
+2000 C D A

 2001 В C D

-than one minute.
+2002 A В C

+Observing projects on the VLA vary in duration from as short as 1/2 hour to as long as several days.
+Most observing runs have only one, or perhaps a few, target sources.
+However, since the VLA is a two-dimensional array, images can be made with data durations of less than one minute.
 This mode, commonly called snapshot mode, is well suited to surveys of relatively strong, isolated objects.
 See Section 3.16 for details.

 The VLA can be broken into as many as five sub-arrays, each of which can observe a different object at a different band.
-This is especially useful for multi-band flux monitoring observations, and for observing compact objects for which the VLA's full imaging capability and sensitivity are not required.
+This is especially useful for multi-band flux density monitoring observations, and for observing compact objects for which the VLA's full imaging capability and sensitivity are not required.
 However, important restrictions apply when multiple sub-arrays are used - refer to Section 3.8 for these restrictions.

-All antennas are outfitted with receivers for six wavelength bands centered near $\lambda 90$ , 20, 6, 3.6, 2.0 and 1.3cm.
+All antennas are permanently outfitted with receivers for six wavelength bands centered near λ 90, 20, 6, 3.6, 2.0 and 1.3cm.
 These bands are commonly referred to as P, L, C, X, U, and K bands, respectively.
-Two observing bands are partially outfitted - thirteen antennas are equipped with 0.7cm receivers (Q-band), while eight antennas are outfitted with 400cm receivers (4-band).
-Construction of the remaining 20 receivers for 4-band is currently underway, and we expect to mount them during the fall and winter of 1997/1998.
-Completion of the Q-band receiver suite awaits additional funding.
+One observing band is partially outfitted - thirteen antennas are equipped with 0.7cm receivers (Q-band).
+The NSF has recently announced that funds will be provided to complete the outfitting of the array at this important band.
+It is expected that all antennas will be outfitted with Q-band receivers by 2002.